πŸ“ž 1-888-332-7372 Suite 304, 700 Dorval Drive, Oakville, ON L6K 3V3 Mon–Fri 9am–7pm Β· Sat 10am–2pm

 Stay active during recoveryKinesio taping allows continued sport and work activities

-Water-resistantTape stays in place for 3–5 days including showering
+Water-resistantTape stays in place for 3 to 5 days including showering

 Therapeutic Ultrasound for Plantar Fasciitis